 SharePoint by Microsoft is a web-based collaboration solution that millions of businesses use to store and share documents within their organisation.

 Once you’ve installed SigningHub for SharePoint, you can share documents for signing from any document library.
-To share a document:1.
-Navigate to the library the document is contained in
+To share a document:

 Once logged in, the document will load within the SigningHub interface.
 For each of your indicated signers, you can place a signature field in the desired location on the document.
 Other fields, such as name, initials and company can also be placed within the document.